illinois-cs419/illinois-cs419.github.io/index.md

 If you are taking the course for 4 credits, you will complete an extra project implelementing real-time transformation of web content for accessibility.
 The projects will be done in groups and we will release details by Week 3.

 ## Exams ##
 This class will have three midterm exams and no final exam.
 The third midterm will be just before finals.
-Each exam is 50 minutes long and will be held in the CBTF.
-You will need to make a reservation in the [CBTF](https://cbtf.engr.illinois.edu) to take the exam.
+Each exam is 50 minutes long.

 - Midterm 1: Feb.
 17 - Feb.
 19
-- Midterm 2: March 30 - April 1
+- Midterm 2: April 7 (online, details to be announced on piazza)
-- Midterm 3: May 4 - May 6
+- Midterm 3: May 5 (online, details to be announced on piazza)

 All exams are closed-everything (no book, notes, calculator, etc.).
 See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more detail.You are responsible for all material covered in lectures and assignments.For DRES accommodations see [CBTF DRES Students](https://cbtf.engr.illinois.edu/for-students/dres-students.html)